 Karate Classes In Havering-atte-Bower

-Wanting a karate teacher or karate instructional classes in Havering-atte-Bower ?
+Searching for a karate coach or karate lessons in Havering-atte-Bower ?

-Karate may perhaps be described as a weapon free means of self defence.
-It involves powerful offensive and defensive tactics applying all parts of the body to their maximum advantage.
-It is deemed an empty handed martial art which has been built to fend off armed opponents.
+Karate could be defined as a weapon-less method of self defence.
+It consists of powerful offensive and defensive strategies making use of all parts of the body to their highest possible advantage.
+It’s an empty handed martial art which has been intended to defend against armed adversaries.